-But this highly specialised meaning was destroyed when Turnpike Acts and Highway Acts began to be passed.
-The first Turnpike Act, one relating to the road to the North, referred to the Shoreditch, Stamford Hill, Ware, and Royston route, which joined the Great North Road at Alconbury Hill, and referred to it as “the ancient highway and post-road leading from London to York and so into Scotland.”
+The first Turnpike Act was passed in 1663.
+It related to the road to the North, via Shoreditch, Stamford Hill, Ware, and Royston, which joined the Great North Road at Alconbury Hill, and referred to it as “the ancient highway and post-road leading from London to York and so into Scotland.”
 It authorised a toll-gate at Stilton, among other places.